 In addition to experimental lab-based approaches, I investigate performance traits associated with the feeding and locomotor systems (e.g. bite force, sprint speed, endurance capacity, etc...) in an ecological and evolutionary context.
 In collaboration with colleagues in France and abroad I will also include developmental and genomic approaches to study the mechanisms allowing rapid phenotypic diversification in natural populations.

 I have been fortunate enough to be able to do field work in many places around the world allowing me to better understand animals in their natural environment.
-Indicated on the map are countries I have been lucky enough to visit in the context of field work (red), collaborations with other researchers, and meetings (blue).
+Illustrated is my collaboration network map (made with VOSviewer).